max-pub/EpiSeq/preparation/README.md

 # Distance Matrix Calculation
-The filtered raw data will be now be processed pair-wise to create distance-matrices.
+The filtered typing- and location- data will be now be processed pair-wise to create distance-matrices as described below.

 <br/>
 <br/>